WORKING WITH DREAMS

 I cracked up.

 So, 6) I began the dream’s assignment of exploring death (short of dying, of course).
 Over the next few years I read Kubler-Ross, the Tibetan Book of the Dead, Bryan Weiss, MD, among several others.
-I did a number of past-life regression where I experienced my death and its aftermath.
+I did a number of past-life regressions where I experienced my death and its aftermath.
+I was able to speak to my deceased parents and others.
 I studied and meditated on Key 13 of the Tarot – Death.
 I talked with others about it.
 I imagined death and thought about it.